 Job Search While You’re Unemployed

-You’re the CEO of your own life
+You’re the CEO of Your Own life

 Job Search While You’re Still Employed

-You’re the CIO of your own life
+You’re the CIO of Your Own life

 Fighting Negative Thoughts and Building Positive Thoughts

-“A job should never define you as a person, so lack of one shouldn’t change you,” stay positive, optimistic, and when this has passed you will see how this experience has strengthened you into a better you.
+A job should never define you as a person, so a lack of one shouldn’t change you.
+Stay positive and optimistic, and later, you will see how this experience has strengthened you.

 Tips and Advice to Stay on a Positive Road